-Chiropractic decompression therapy is a beneficial and constructive method for those suffering with a herniated or bulging disc who would prefer a non-invasive and non-surgical treatment.
+Chiropractic decompression therapy is a beneficial and constructive method for those suffering with a herniated or bulging disc who would prefer a non-invasive and non-surgical treatment, as well as those struggling with many other forms of back pain.
 This type of therapy helps to create a passage of healing nutrients into the disc and promotes a healthier and more healing environment.

 The modern spinal decompression procedure can effectively treat back, neck, leg, and arm pain.
 The therapy is most popular with sufferers of spinal disc herniation, degenerative spinal discs, and facet joint syndrome.
 Through specific body positioning and traction, pain from these common syndromes can be relieved and disability can be improved.